Adult Safeguarding: Sharing Information

 - Reduce organisational risk and protect reputation.

-False perceptions about needing evidence or consent to share safeguarding information
+False perceptions about needing consent to share safeguarding information

-Some frontline staff and managers can be over-cautious about sharing personal information, particularly if it is against the wishes of the individual concerned.
-They may also be mistaken about needing hard evidence or consent to share information.
+Some frontline professionals and their managers can be over-cautious about sharing personal information, particularly if it is against the wishes of the individual concerned.
+They may also be mistaken about needing consent to share safeguarding information.
 The risk of sharing information is often perceived as higher than it actually is.
-It is important that staff consider the risks of not sharing safeguarding information when making decisions.
+It is important that professionals consider the risks of not sharing safeguarding information when making decisions and that these decisions are recorded.

 How to address false perceptions